frictionlessdata/frictionless-py/docs/guides/validation-checks.md

 ## Baseline Check

 The Baseline Check is always enabled.
 It makes various small checks that reveal a great deal of tabular errors.
-There is a `report.tables[].scope` property to check which exact errors have been checked for:
+There is a `report.tasks[].scope` property to check which exact errors have been checked for:

 > Download [`capital-invalid.csv`](https://raw.githubusercontent.com/frictionlessdata/frictionless-py/master/data/capital-invalid.csv) to reproduce the examples (right-click and "Save link as")..